stanleykao72/rpi-k8s-ansible/kubernetes/README.md

 ```

 You can now navigate to the dashboard from outside your cluster by finding the exposed NodePort high port
-In the below example, the high port is 31648, and visiting the dashboard through: http://node-ip-address:31648/
+In the below example, the high port is 31648, and visiting the dashboard through: http://node-ip-address:30001/
 ```
-$ kubectl get services --all-namespaces | grep kubernetes-dashboard kube-system   kubernetes-dashboard   NodePort    10.97.125.254    <none>        80:31648/TCP    10m
+$ kubectl get services --all-namespaces | grep kubernetes-dashboard kubernetes-dashboard   dashboard-metrics-scraper   ClusterIP   10.103.201.46    <none>        8000/TCP                 5d9h
+kubernetes-dashboard   kubernetes-dashboard        NodePort    10.111.64.121    <none>        80:30001/TCP             5d9h
 ```

 # Helm